densify-quick-start/helm-optimize-resources/README.md

 ### Introduction
 This is a helmV3 plugin to optimize your container resources (CPU/Memory Requests/Limits) by injecting optimal specifications, extracted from your choice of a parameter repository whenever helm is called to install or upgrade a chart.

-When the plugin is utilized, the following operations are completed on each container resource within your helm application stack.
+When the plugin is utilized, the following operations are completed **in order as needed** on each container within your helm application stack.
 1) Implement optimal specifications found in the parameter repository.
 2) If the parameter repo is down or there is no optimal spec at the time of execution, then maintain the current configuration of container.  (i.e no changes)
 3) If the container is not currently running (case INSTALL) or the container is currently running with no resource specification, then implement the default configuration found in the VALUES.yaml file(s)